A tip-top tip: Customer leaves over $2,000 for 2 bartenders

 MILFORD, N.H.
-(AP) — A customer made it much more than a double for two New Hampshire bartenders when tipped them over $2,000 on a $21 check.
+(AP) — A customer made it much more than a double for two New Hampshire bartenders when he tipped them over $2,000 on a $21 check.

 Bruce Girouard and Karen Vaillancourt say a customer left them a $2,078.74 tip even though his bill was for only $21.26 on Friday at the Pasta Loft in Milford.